 Flood insurance also typically covers costs associated with prevention and cleanup.
 Following a storm, many flood insurance policies can also pay for the cost to remove debris from your commercial property.
 You should also know that flood insurance does not typically cover things such as currency, precious metals, business vehicles, or property located outside your building such as landscaping.
 The cost of flood insurance depends on several factors, including the location of your property and your building’s age, height, and occupancy.

 Reach out to the professionals at John M. Glover for more information on commercial flood insurance and its benefits.
 Since our founding in 1916, we have been dedicated to serving clients throughout Connecticut, New York, New Jersey, Massachusetts, and Hawaii.
 As an independent agency, we work closely with several reputable insurance companies.

 Flooding can cause severe damage to commercial buildings and their contents, including furniture, equipment, HVAC systems, and fixtures.
-Therefore, JMG Insurance Agency is committed to helping customers acquire policies that meet their business’s specific needs.
+Therefore, JMG Insurance Corp is committed to helping customers acquire policies that meet their business’s specific needs.
 We work with the National Flood Insurance Program (NFIP) to offer policies.
 The NFIP offers up to $250,000 in funds for building coverage and up to $100,000 for contents coverage.

 Call JMG Insurance Corp today at (844) 304-7332 or contact us online to receive a quote or to learn more about our insurance policies.